How To Give People A Chance (or, In Defense-ish of Kanye West)

 I want people to feel things too when I put myself out there creatively.
 And yes, my resting heart rate lands on considering myself the Second Coming when I write a funny line.
 My greatest pain in life is that I will never be able to read my writing for the first time.

 I have also felt misunderstood, just like 100% of everyone that has ever been alive ever.
-Or at least anyone who went to Troy High.
 I don't know what it's like to get in a belligerent screaming match about my failed clothing line, but I do know what it's like to feel disappointed in yourself.
 So that's a start.

 Other than that small revelation, this exercise has done very little for me, and I am still the worst.
 But you know what?
 I've seen that there are worse people out there.
 Brilliant, talented, amazingly terrible people are everywhere.